The Club shall be called The Downs Sailing Club.

 12.3 The permitted hours for the supply of intoxicating liquor shall be fixed (but may be varied from time to time) by the Committee in accordance with the statutory provisions for the time being in force.

 12.4 No person shall at any time be entitled to receive at the expense of the club (or any member thereof) any commission, percentage or similar payment on or with reference to the purchase by the club of intoxicating liquor, nor shall any person directly or indirectly derive any pecuniary benefit from the supply of intoxicating liquor by or on behalf of the club to members or guests apart from any benefit which a person derives indirectly by reason of the supply giving rise to or contribution to the general gain from the carrying on of the club.

-Members may introduce as a guest any person, provided that the member so introducing enters the name and address of the said guest in a book kept for such a purpose and at no time leaves the club premises while the said guest is thereon.
-No member may introduce more than four adult guests in anyone day and the same guest on more than seven days in any year, save for special occasions, which have been previously approved by the Executive Committee.
+Members may introduce as a guest any person, provided that the member so introducing at no time leaves the club premises while the said guest is present.
+No member may introduce more than four adult guests in any one day and the same guest on more than seven days in any year, save for special occasions, which have been previously approved by the Executive Committee.